hyriver/pynhd/README.rst

     flw_rad = mr.bydistance(coords, rad, loc_crs=eck4)
     flw_rad = flw_rad.to_crs(eck4)

-Instead of getting all features withing a radius of the coordinate, we can snap to the closest flowline using NLDI:
+Instead of getting all features within a radius of the coordinate, we can snap to the closest flowline using NLDI:

 .. code:: python